mike-u/EditChromeThemes/README.md

 	Open Terminal and type `defaults write com.apple.finder AppleShowAllFiles YES` to show hidden files.
 Navigate to `~/Library/Application Support/Google/Chrome/Default/Extensions` to find the folder containing Chrome extensions.
 * ### Linux

 	Open your file manager in root (`sudo nautilus` in Ubuntu) and press ctrl+h to see hidden files.
 Navigate to `~/.config/google-chrome/Default/Extensions/` to find the extensions.
-You could also enter into a Terminal: 'sudo vi ~/.config/google-chrome/Default/Extensions/' to edit the file directly.
+You could also enter into a Terminal: `sudo vim ~/.config/google-chrome/Default/Extensions/` to edit the file directly.

 ## Find your theme
 In the folder you opened, you will find a long list of folders, all of which have titles that look like random letters.